Last updated

 A stablecoin issuer should offer deposits and withdrawals to exchange the tokens for the actual currency or asset in the world outside the XRP Ledger.

-In practice, the XRP Ledger is a computer system that cannot enforce any rules outside of itself, so stablecoins on the XRP Ledger depend on their issuer's integrity.
+In practice, the XRP Ledger is a computer system that cannot enforce any rules outside of itself, so stablecoins depend on their issuer's integrity.
 If you can't count on the stablecoin's issuer to redeem your tokens for the real thing on demand, then you shouldn't expect the stablecoin to hold its value.
 As a user, you should be mindful of who's issuing the tokens: are they reliable, lawful, and solvent?
 If not, it's probably best not to hold those tokens.

 There are five common types of currency token traded on the XRP Ledger.